Confused About Nutrition? Here’s What You Should Know

 Carbs Are Not Evil

-When focused on managing your weight (or starting a new eating plan), the first thought for many people is to cut out all carbohydrates.
+When focused on refreshing your eating plan, the first thought for many people is to cut out all carbohydrates.
 As easy as it is to decide to eliminate one food group or nutrient, it’s best to look at your overall lifestyle.

 Carbohydrates as a whole are not the problem; instead, it’s about the type, amount, frequency, and occasion.
 Unfortunately, the more nutritious sources of carbohydrates (fruits, veggies, whole grains) that are part of a balanced diet are lumped into the same “carbs are evil” conversation as pastries and desserts, which are meant to be eaten only on occasion.
 That’s why it’s important to understand the different types of carbohydrates and their effects on our bodies.